 Flying with contact lenses

 Flying with lenses is not really recommended, but who am I to tell you what to do?

 I am doing it each and every time.
 Which brings me to tell you, don’t do it.

-Keep a set in your carry-on
+Keep a contact lenses in your carry-on

 If you are flying with extra luggage, make sure to remind yourself to put some of the stuff for your contact lenses in your carry-on as well.
 I’m talking solution, cases, and glasses.
 Traveling with contact lens solution should always be a priority.

 Airplanes don’t have the best air you can find in the world.
 It’s constantly reusing the air in the cabin.
 To do this they filter it of course, which causes the air to become drier.
 This does not help your eyes and contact lenses.
 A bottle of rewetting drops can help you.
 Or you can just wear your glasses for the length of the flight.

 Consider taking off your contact lenses during flight

 I don’t like to do this either, I am used to the feeling of my contacts.
 Anyway, for longer flights, I do recommend to leave your contact lenses in the cases for a bit and fly with your pretty glasses on your nose.